rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 // {cat,dog,cow,duck,bull}
 ```

-All is good so far.
+So far so good?

 #### Intersection

 The intersection of \\( A \\) and \\( B \\), denoted by the expression \\( A
 \cap B \\), is a set of all elements that appear in both \\( A \\) and \\( B
 \\).
-And could be written in set-builder notation as:
+And it could be written in set-builder notation as:

 \\[ A \cap B = \\\{x : x \in A\ \text{and} \ x \in B\\\} \\]